fluencelabs/cli/packages/cli/package/docs/commands/README.md

 ## `fluence air beautify [PATH]`

 Prints AIR script in human-readable Python-like representation.
 This representation cannot be executed and is intended to be read by mere mortals.
+Alias: fluence air b

 ```
 USAGE